-It might make you infinitely happy to hear that Mr Smith and at least four other teachers have been there for 30 years and none of the staff have been there less than 6 – after all, they seem like good signs of stability, right?
-On the other hand, perhaps you’re more one for innovation, in which case this news might make you wonder if the teaching is a bit old-fashioned – either way, could be worth knowing.
+It might make you super-reassured to hear that Miss Smith and at least 4 other teachers have been there for 30 years and none of the staff has been there less than 6 – after all, long-term staff commitment is often a sign of a happy, stable school.

 8. Is there a recent parent survey I can look at?

 Not all schools, but some, carry out regular parent surveys to find out how parents think they're doing and to look at what they can do better.

 If you ask and they do have a recent one you can look at – and preferably take away to read properly – that's a pretty good sign of a school's openness, transparency and positive attitude to parent-teacher relationships